learn-co-curriculum/python-p3-running-python-code/README.md

 ## Learning Goals

-- Run Python code from a file
+- Run Python code from a file.
-- Log output to the terminal
+- Log output to the terminal.
-- Run Python code from the interpreter
+- Run Python code from the Python shell.
-- Create a `pipenv` virtual environment
+- Create a `pipenv` virtual environment.
-- Run `pytest` tests
+- Run `pytest` tests.

 ***